Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Estimating the errors E1 and E2 for different particle distributions

-In this regard, additional insight about the impact of the VE choice in the errors $E_1$ and $E_2$ can be obtained by studying a handful of static particle distributions and using compact-supported kernels.
+In this regard, additional insights about the impact of the VE choice in the errors $E_1$ and $E_2$ can be obtained by studying a handful of static particle distributions and using kernels with compact-support.
 These errors are expected to be large close to discontinuities, which in SPH are usually spread over a few times the smoothing-length distance ($h$).
-We have chosen three representative discontinuities which often appear in practical calculations: a Gaussian (model A), an inverted-Gaussian (model B), and a wall (model C).
+We chose three representative discontinuities that often appear in practical calculations: a Gaussian (model A), an inverted-Gaussian (model B), and a wall (model C).
 These are given by the following mathematical expressions:

 where the values of the parameters $\rho_0$, $\Delta\rho$, and $\delta$ are specified in Table~\ref{table1}.